archer-developer/fos-user-bundle/docs/installation.rst

 Step 4: Configure your application's security.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order for Symfony's security component to use the NucleosUserBundle, you must
+In order for Symfony's security component to use the FOSUserBundle, you must
 tell it to do so in the ``security.yaml`` file.
 The ``security.yaml`` file is where the
 basic security configuration for your application is contained.

-Below is a minimal example of the configuration necessary to use the NucleosUserBundle
+Below is a minimal example of the configuration necessary to use the FOSUserBundle
 in your application:

 .. code-block:: yaml